astojanov/astojanov.github.io/projects/clover/index.md

 <br />

-This means that we can perform multiplication and addition, obtaining 16-bit chunks as a result.
-However, we need to make sure that left operand is unsigned and that the signed is accumlated in the right operator:
+Therefore, in order to benefit from this instruction we need to make sure that left operand is unsigned and that the sign is accumulated in the right operand:

 ```cpp
 // Get absolute values of u vectors